earthobservations/phenodata/README.rst

 About
 *****

-Phenodata is an acquisition and manipulation toolkit for open access phenology data.
-It is written in Python, is based on `pandas`_, and can be used both as a standalone program, and as a library.
+Phenodata is an acquisition and processing toolkit for open access phenology data.
+It is based on `pandas`_, and can be used both as a standalone program, and as a library.

 Currently, it implements data wrappers for acquiring phenology observation data published on the DWD Climate Data Center (CDC) FTP server operated by